Centella Asiatica as a gift in the cart!

 JELLY SOAP WITH DECYL GLUCOSIDE

-Phase Raw material name Content in %
+Phase Name of ingredient Content in %

 A Demineralised water 71,00